mpughcs/Notation/README.md

 # Notation
-Notation builds upon the [Rust Music Theory Library](https://github.com/ozankasikci/rust-music-theory) to offer users a way to interface with music theory programmatically.
+Notation builds upon the [Rust Music Theory Library](https://github.com/ozankasikci/rust-music-theory) to offer users a way to interface with music theory and output midi audio files programmatically.
 The application is currently in early development by [Max Pugh](https://github.com/mpughcs)

 # Version 0.0.3 Features
 <!-- create indent -->